Slither.io: Popularity

 By July 2016, the browser version website was ranked by Alexa as the 250th most visited site worldwide, but then experienced a decline in popularity, dropping below 1,000 by October 2016 before remaining mostly constant at approximately 1,700 by January 2017.
 In April 2017, Slither.ios global rank then started declining further, reaching 2,800 by September 2017.
-By that same period, the game had already been downloaded more than 68 million times in mobile applications and played more than 67 million times in browsers, generating a daily income of US$100,000 for Howse.
+By that same period, the game had already been downloaded more than 68 million times in mobile applications and played more than 67 million times in browsers, generating a daily income of for Howse.

-Lawsuit
+Snake.io dispute

-Slither.io is suing Snake.io for Trademark infringement due to the similarities in their logo.
+Snake.io is a clone of Slither.io available on web, mobile, and other platforms, including Netflix Games.
+Slither.io is suing Snake.io for trademark infringement due to the similarities in their logo.
+On X, Slither.io has openly criticized Snake.io, Netflix, and Google's Gemini AI for copying and spreading misinformation about Slither.io.
+Others have, in response, criticized Slither.io for its use of generative AI for its ingame backgrounds.